AyushRajesh/Movies-API/README.md

 # About Project

-I have created a REST API which retrieve, update, delete, create  movie records in the book database.
+I have created a REST API which retrieve, update, delete, create  movie records in the movies database.
 Movie records contains name of movie, actor, actress, year of release, director of the movie.
-We use request methods such as GET, POST, PUT, DELETE to perform operations on the book records stored in the database by HTTP Response.
+We use request methods such as GET, POST, PUT, DELETE to perform operations on the movie records stored in the database by HTTP Response.
 I have made this entire project in Python using Flask and MYSQL Database.

 ## Run install